-Many publishers argue that if your users are not even willing to contribute in your revenue by engaging into delivering impressions, and something as menial as 100k additional download, they have no right to view your content.
+Many publishers argue that if your users are not even willing to contribute to your revenue by engaging in delivering impressions, and something as menial as 100k additional download, they have no right to view your content.
 Simply redirect them to a page explaining the reason behind the action, or to a shock site, in case of malicious users.
 If they really like your content, they’d come back, and the ones who stay will be automatically beneficial for your business.
 If you look at it from a broader perspective, it is a win-win situation.

 Use Reward System